 If you don’t already have money in your budget for the holiday season, then it’s time to start saving.
 Here are some ideas to put into action over the next few months, or maybe beyond…

 - Cut out some premium channels from your cable plan.
 Or cut cable altogether!

 - Start packing a lunch or bringing leftovers to avoid buying food at work.

 - Cancel the gym membership and work out at home.

 - Quit expensive habits.
 No smoking (that’s a whole different issue).
 No candy.
 No soda.
 No lattes.
 No magazines.
 No… whatever you could do without.

 Step 2: Make your list

 Who are you shopping for?
-If you have specific people in mind, then you’ll avoid overspending.
+If you have specific people in mind, then you’ll avoid overspending (as well as credit card debt).
 You don’t have to give something to everyone you ever met.
 Try keeping your list short by sticking to family and your closest friends.
 Make it known that you’re cutting back on gift-giving, and maybe you can avoid the uncomfortable scenario of receiving a gift from a friend and having nothing to return.